timothymillar/TEFingerprint/docs/usage.rst

 Additional arguments:

--  ``--exclude-tails`` by default the soft-clipped tails of pairs properly mapping to a single repeat element are included as an additional source of information.
-This option will exclude soft-clipped tails from the resulting bam file.
+-  ``--exclude-tails`` This option will exclude the soft-clipped tails of reads mapped to transposons.
+This option may increase the number of full length reads used in the analysis which are only included if no soft-clips are used from their mate read.
--  ``--include-tips`` This option will use the soft-clipped tip of a read mapped to a transposon instead of the associated unmapped read if the soft-clipped read is of the required length.
+-  ``--exclude-tips`` This option will exclude the soft-clipped tips of reads mapped to transposons.
+This option may increase the number of full length reads used in the analysis which are only included if no soft-clips are used from their mate read.
 -  ``--soft-clip-minimum-length`` the minimum length allowed for soft-clipped tips or tails to be included (defaults to ``38``).
+   Exclusion of a soft-clip may result in the inclusion of a (less precise) full-length informative read.
+   A smaller length limit may increase the precision of results at the expense of accuracy and a larger value may improve accuracy at the loss of some precision and signal depth.
+   See the method documentation for further details.
 -  ``--exclude-full-length-reads`` exclude full-length informative reads.
-   This option can improve cluster precision by only using soft-clipped tips (if included) and tails.
+   This option can improve cluster precision by only using soft-clipped tips and tails.
 However this will result in much lower cluster depth and should only be used with high read depths and high quality reference transposon sequences.
 -  ``--mate-element-tag`` by default, the sam-tag used to store repeat